J0s3221/L4-Firewall-implementation-with-eBPF-and-XDP/README.md

 Developed as part of the **Programmable Networks** course at **IST–METI**.

-In this repository theres to programs:
+In this repository there are two programs:
 - A simple and static program that implements one packet parsing rule using eBPF/XDP;
 - A more complex layer 4 firewall dynamic solution.

 This README has instructions on how to run and compile both this programs and also information on their implementation and setup.

 ### Disclaimer
-Both this programs use eBPF and XDP which are UnixOS dependent, meaning this program will not work on other OSes.
+Both this programs use eBPF and XDP which are UnixOS dependent, meaning this program **will not work on other OSes**.
 We developed this code in a machine running Ubuntu 25.04, in the overview of the first program tutorial we give some commands to check your developement environment.
 We **recomend** doing both tutorials in other since both programs were developed squencally and so the second one builds on the first.

 # Simple static proof of concept program